 The first step in developing road classifications is by determining its urban verses rural roadway area.
 AASHTO, A Policy on Geometric Design of Highways and Streets, Current Edition, defines urban areas as all areas which have a population greater than 5,000 or more, Urban areas are further subdivided into urbanized areas (population of 50,000 and over) and small urban areas (population between 5,000 and 50,000).
 All other areas which have a lesser population are rural.
 The Alabama Department of Transportation has established by code (Section 101 of Title 23, U. S. Code) the boundary of Baldwin County that has an urbanized area.
-In both the rural or urban areas all the vehicular movement levels occur, but the vehicular traffic does not determine an urban area just as the use of land does not determine a rural area.
+In both the rural or urban areas all the vehicular movement levels occur, but the vehicular densities and the access to properties vary considerably.
+The quantity of vehicular traffic does not determine an urban area just as the use of land does not determine a rural area.